MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 * Download the newest annual data here: https://divvy-tripdata.s3.amazonaws.com/index.html.
 * Unzip all 12 files and place them in a specially named folder for usability and transferability.
 * Place that folder in a location relevant to the material.
-* There is no reason to convert the files to XLSX, ignore the dulplication and format alteration steps in the PDF.
+* The reason to convert the files to XLSX: CSV files cannot saves multiple sheets in one file.

 ### *If* the sheets have any missing data, remove the entire row :black_medium_square: